Insight from a Catholic Priest: What Occurs When a Confession Involves a Serious Crime

 Since his ordination in 2019, he has been actively involved in ministering at Christ the Good Shepherd in Spring, Texas, where he grapples with the intricate balance between providing pastoral care and engaging in public discussions.

 Ethics in confession, particularly regarding serious crimes, is a complex issue.
-Dr. Howard K. Wachtel, a leading ethicist, argues that the sanctity of confession must be balanced with societal safety.
-He notes that while confidentiality is a cornerstone of the confessional, there are exceptions, especially when lives are at risk.
+A leading ethicist argues that the sanctity of confession must be balanced with societal safety.

 From Law Schools to Seminary: A Unique Career Journey